lmweber/lmweber.github.io/pages/research.md

 ### Applications of spatial statistics

-ST data (e.g. from the [10x Genomics Visium platform](https://www.10xgenomics.com/products/spatial-gene-expression)) consists of gene expression measurements for thousands of genes at a thousands or more spatial locations on a tissue slide.
+SRT data (e.g. from the [10x Genomics Visium platform](https://www.10xgenomics.com/products/spatial-gene-expression)) consists of gene expression measurements for thousands of genes at a thousands or more spatial locations on a tissue slide.
 To efficiently analyze these large datasets, we are adapting recent advances in spatial statistical methodology to the genomic context.
 For example, this will allow us to more efficiently identify spatially variable genes with expression that varies with tissue structures of interest, or perform spatially aware clustering to identify spatial domains representing cell types or other biological structures.
+We have recently developed [nnSVG](https://bioconductor.org/packages/nnSVG), a new scalable method to identify spatially variable genes in SRT data ([Weber et al. 2022](https://www.biorxiv.org/content/10.1101/2022.05.16.492124v1)).

 ---